temporal-sa/temporal-priority-fairness-demo/README.md

   - value: true
     constraints:
        namespace: default
-matching.useFairness:
+matching.enableFairness:
   - value: true
     constraints:
        namespace: default
 ```

 If using Temporal Cloud, request enablement of priority/fairness on your namespace.

 Note: if priority/fairness are not enabled then approximate FIFO dispatch will apply and workflows will progress at roughly even speeds.